IntelliJ IDEA 2024.3 Help

 Usually you do not need to restore any modules since these are only the .iml files that contain the IDE modules settings.
 You only might want to restore them if you have some user-defined settings specified inside them.

-Reload a linked Gradle project
+Sync a linked Gradle project

 When you open a Gradle project the synchronization is done automatically.
-Also, when IntelliJ IDEA detects any external changes to the build scripts, such as VCS updates or some edits made outside of the IDE, the related projects will be reloaded automatically.
+Also, when IntelliJ IDEA detects any external changes to the build scripts, such as VCS updates or some edits made outside the IDE, the related projects will be reloaded automatically.

 If you need, you can manually trigger the synchronization of your project.